-The Pennridge School District is undertaking an initiative to reinforce social and emotional learning in our students.
+The Pennridge School District has undertaken an initiative to reinforce social and emotional learning in our students.
 Social and emotional learning skills include the ability to recognize and manage emotions; care about and respect others; develop positive relationships; make good decisions; and behave responsibly and ethically.

-This month, make a special effort to practice “dependability.”
-Some ways you can practice “dependability” this month include:
+This month, take time to practice initiative.
+Some ways you can do this include:

 To apply to become a substitute teacher with the Pennridge School District, click here.